 Background

-A few decades ago I contributed two chapters on Threading to Clean Code.
-There’s an upcoming reprint of that book for its 15th Anniversary, and it brought that subject to my mind.
+A few decades ago I contributed two chapters to Clean Code, both on Threading.
+There’s an upcoming second edition of that book for its 15th Anniversary, and it brought that subject to my mind.
 I have not directly worked on multithreaded code in well over a decade.
 However, many of the problems and issues still exist in modern systems, even ones that handle “all the multi-user stuff” for you.

 Problems